Your backyard pool is a source of fun for family and close friends and plays a large role in creating long-lasting memories you’ll always cherish.

 Q: How do I clean my cartridge filters?

-Each cartridge filter needs to be opened and have the filters removed so that they can be cleaned.
+Each pool cartridge filter needs to be opened and have the filters removed so that they can be cleaned.
 Refer to your owner’s manual for specific instructions about your particular filter model.